DerekCresswell/GameDesign11/4 Platformer/4 Checkpoint.md

 We needed to set the Sprite Mode to multiple because there are actually two flags in our one image.
 A red and green flag.\
 This also means we need to slice our sprite with the Sprite Editor.
 Luckily the automatic slicing should work in this case so just open up the editor and hit slice.

-Now we can setup the object.
+Now we can set up the object.
 Start by dragging the red flag into the scene.
 Rename it to "Checkpoint".\
 We also want to give it a box collider and mark it as a trigger.\
 That's most of it.
 Time to create a custom script to handle this.
 Create and name a new script "Checkpoint".